 Instant messaging should be kept to an absolute minimum.
 Workers should save significant conversations and keep a log stating with whom and when they communicated.
-Note that the recommended age for WhatsApp is 16+.
+This applies to communication both with children, young people and with adults at risk.
+Instant messaging should not be the primary means of communication between workers and those they are supporting.
+Note that the recommended age for WhatsApp is 13+.